-Post-grant proceedings are available after a patent has been examined and issued by the USPTO, and may be used to invalidate a competitor’s patent or strengthen your own patent in the case of a Reissue application.
-In many instances, these post-grant proceedings offer an alternative to costly patent infringement litigation.
+Post grant review proceedings are available after a patent has been examined and issued by the USPTO, and may be used to invalidate a competitor’s patent or strengthen your own patent in the case of a Reissue application.
+In many instances, these post grant proceedings offer an alternative to costly patent infringement litigation.

-The IP attorneys at Schmeiser, Olsen & Watts have experience representing both Patentees and Petitioners on a variety of post-grant patent proceedings, including Inter Partes Review, Post-Grant Review, Ex Parte Reexamination, Covered Business Method Review and Reissue Applications.
+The post grant patent attorneys at Schmeiser, Olsen & Watts have experience representing both Patentees and Petitioners on a variety of post-grant patent proceedings, including Inter Partes Review, Post-Grant Review, Ex Parte Reexamination, Covered Business Method Review and Reissue Applications.

-Post-grant review is a proceeding to challenge the patentability of one or more claims in a patent on any ground that can be raised in a civil suit, and within nine months of the patent’s issuance.
-Learn more.
+Post grant review is a proceeding to challenge the patentability of one or more claims in a patent on any ground that can be raised in a civil suit, and within nine months of the patent’s issuance.

 Reissue applications allow the Patent Owner to correct an error in an issued patent.
 The Patent Owner may address a failure to fully claim the scope of the invention in a broadening reissue, or may narrow the scope of the claims in a narrowing reissue.